cardano-foundation/CIPs/CIP-spendMany-script-purpose (replace Spend)/README.md

 The second parameter is used to easily identify all the current script inputs in the script Context.

-As this change could take a while to be implemented, this CIP proposes also another quick workaround: we add in the Context a ```Map<Hash, List<InputIndex>>``` where the keys are the transaction's script hashes and the values are lists containing the indexes of the Inputs that come from these scripts.
+As this change could take a while to be implemented, this CIP proposes also another quick workaround: we add in the Context a ```Map<Hash, List<Int>>``` where the keys are the transaction's script hashes and the values are lists containing the indexes of the Inputs that come from these scripts.

 ## Motivation: why is this CIP necessary?